 Maintains minutes, resolution, and policy books and codified publications of ordinance.
 Routine filing of documents as it relates to specific functions of local municipal government.

-Works in conjunction with the President, and Clerk to ensure compliance with Village policies utilizing proper checks and balances procedures.
+Works in conjunction with the President, and Clerk to ensure compliance with Village policies, utilizing proper checks and balances procedures.

 Collects, processes, and records payments to the Village.
 Balances petty cash.